-It is recommended that residents clean their suite bathrooms periodically with an approved cleaner (please no bleach, you will be charged for damage that bleach causes).
+It is recommended that residents clean their suite bathrooms periodically with an approved cleaner (please do not use bleach, you may be charged for damage that bleach causes).
 Please see our website and posted signage for recommend cleaners.
 It is also recommended that residents daily wipe down high-touch areas such as door handles, counters, remote controls, gaming controls, phones, etc.